Emma Stone Triumphs With Best Actress In A Leading Role Oscar For ‘La La Land’

-Here’s to the ones who dream!
+Here’s to the fools who dream!
 Emma Stone has been everyone’s darling during the 2017 awards season and she capped it all off with the biggest win of all, taking home the Best Actress in a Leading Role Oscar for ‘La La Land.’
 We’ve got the details!

 Emma Stone for the win!
 The 28-year-old was rewarded for her incredible performance in La La Land with the Best Actress Oscar Feb.
 26, taking home the trophy in an incredibly tight race.
 Her role of aspiring actress Mia had the stunner showcase her song and dance skills, as well as the heartbreak and vulnerability that it takes to make it in Hollywood.
 How could that not touch the hearts of every single star in the room who finally made it big?